dmontgomeryNREL/PyFLARE/README.md

-# Group Contribution Method
+# PyFLARE
-This code utilizes the tables and functions proposed by [Constantinou and Gani (1994)](https://doi.org/10.1002/aic.690401011) and [Constantinou, Gani and O'Connel (1995)](https://doi.org/10.1016/0378-3812(94)02593-P), with additional physical properties discussed in [Govindaraju & Ihme (2016)](https://doi.org/10.1016/j.ijheatmasstransfer.2016.06.079).
+The Python Fuel Library for Advanced Research on Evaporation (PyFLARE) utilizes the tables and functions of the Group Contribution Method (GCM) as proposed by [Constantinou and Gani (1994)](https://doi.org/10.1002/aic.690401011) and [Constantinou, Gani and O'Connel (1995)](https://doi.org/10.1016/0378-3812(94)02593-P), with additional physical properties discussed in [Govindaraju & Ihme (2016)](https://doi.org/10.1016/j.ijheatmasstransfer.2016.06.079).
 The code is based on Pavan B. Govindaraju's [Matlab implementation](https://github.com/gpavanb-old/GroupContribution) of the GCM, and has been expanded to include additional thermodynamic properties and mixture properties.
+The fuel library contains gas chromatography (GC x GC) data for a variety of fuels ranging from simple single component fuels to complex jet fuels.
+The GC x GC data for POSF jet fuels comes from [Edwards (2020)](https://apps.dtic.mil/sti/pdfs/AD1093317.pdf).

 ## Python Environment
 The following conda environment is required to run this code:
 ~~~
-conda create --name gcm-env --channel cantera cantera ipython matplotlib pandas scipy openpyxl
+conda create --name pyflare-env ipython matplotlib pandas scipy openpyxl
 ~~~

 ## Running the code
 This repository includes an example `ex-mixtureProperties.py` that calculates a given mixture's density, viscosity and vapor pressure from GC x GC data of the mixture.
-The results are plotted against data from NIST and NREL.
+The results are plotted against data from NIST and [Edwards (2020)](https://apps.dtic.mil/sti/pdfs/AD1093317.pdf).

 # Contributing
 New contributions are always welcome.
 If you have an idea for a new feature follow these steps: